anjalisilva/MPLNClust/README.md

 ## Overview

-`MPLNClust` contains 3 functions for the purpose of generating simlulation data via mixtures of MPLN: *mplnDataGenerator()*, carrying out clustering of count data using mixtures of MPLN: *mpln()*, and for visualizing clustered data: *mplnVisualize()*.
+`MPLNClust` contains 4 functions.
+For the purpose of generating simlulation data via mixtures of MPLN: *mplnDataGenerator*.
+For carrying out clustering of count data using mixtures of MPLN with parallelization: *mplnParallel*.
+For carrying out clustering of count data with no parallelization: *mplnNonParallel*.
+For visualizing clustered data: *mplnVisualize*.

 ``` r
 lsf.str("package:MPLNClust")